 Millions of pixels, individually illuminated

 The pixels on an OLED display each contain three sub-pixels.
-A Full HD (1920x1080) display has 2,073,600 pixels, which means it has 6,220,800 sub-pixels.
+For example, a FHD (1920 x 1080) display has 2,073,600 pixels, which means it has 6,220,800 sub-pixels.
 Each sub-pixel self-illuminates independently, unlike LCD displays with pixels that need to be backlit, usually by just 50 or 60 LEDs.
-This means that it's easier to achieve true black on an OLED display, by simply turning off a pixel.
-This can't be done on an ordinary LED display, because the backlight can't be turned off with such granularity.
+This means that it’s easier to achieve true black on an OLED display, by simply turning off a pixel.
+This can’t be done on an ordinary LED display, because the backlight can’t be turned off with such granularity.
 This fact also gives OLED displays exceptionally high contrast.